 Urban Ecologies and Systems addresses urban development by integrating technical and natural science knowledge.
 This includes methodologies for studying, assessing and planning for social and ecological resilience, technological innovation and complex adaptive systems.
 It applies systems approaches to identify multi-dimensional planning while retaining a holistic perspective on the complex and historical dynamics affecting multiple scales.
 USP Systems develops and deepens such foundational studies while advancing professional capabilities through challenge-based and collaborative learning including urban, digital and ecological field studies.
 USP Systems includes:

 Students can select elective courses according to their personal study plan.
 Electives can be used to deepen the student’s knowledge in their own study area and target degree, or to broaden exposure to additional areas relevant to planning.
-Courses can also include those in other Finnish universities, student exchange abroad or an internship.
+Courses can also include those in other Finnish universities, student exchange abroad, language courses, or an internship.

 Recommended elective courses include:

 The Master’s thesis (30 credits) is a piece of applied research conducted independently by the student.
 The key goal is to solve a problem relevant to the field of study, based on existing scientific knowledge and in compliance with the principles of responsible conduct of research.